York Police investigate fifth shooting in four days

 YORK, Pa.
 (WHTM) — York City Police are investigating the fifth shooting in four days after a deadly weekend.

-On March 6 at approximately 7:47 hours, York City Police responded to a reported shooting in the 100 block of Willis Ln.
+On March 6 at approximately 7:47 a.m., York City Police responded to a reported shooting in the 100 block of Willis Lane.

 A 20-year-old male victim was shot by an unknown suspect at an undetermined location then arrived in the 100 block of Willis Lane.
 The victim sustained non-life-threatening injuries and was transported by private vehicle to a local hospital for treatment prior to calling the police.